Ameridzuan/2019/README.md

-# Convert MATHLAB files using python
+# Convert MATHLAB files to CSV using python

 This python function is to convert MATHLAB file with header into csv file.